 “Come on,” Vivenna said.
 “You kicked me out of this spot on three different occasions.
 I figure you owe me something.”

-“I don’t owe nobody nothing,” he said, squinting at the street passers with his eye.
-The other one was simply an empty hole.
+“I don’t owe nobody nothing,” he said, squinting at the street passers with his one eye.
+The other eye was simply an empty hole.
 He didn’t wear a patch.
-“Particularly don’t owe you nothing,” he said, squinting at Vivenna.
+“Particularly don’t owe you nothing,” he said, glancing at Vivenna.
 “You were a plant all the time.
 Not a real beggar.”

 “I. . . .”
 Vivenna paused.
 “I wasn’t a plant, Tuft.
 I just thought I should know what it was like.”